 For families consisting of fewer than 5,000 registrations that are subject to sampling within the sampling period, the minimum number of vehicles in a sample lot is six.
 For all other families, the minimum number of vehicles in a sample lot to be sampled is fifteen.

-Each sample lot shall adequately represent the sales pattern, i.e. at least high volume vehicle types (≥ 20 per cent of the family total) shall be represented.
+Each sample lot shall adequately represent the sales pattern, i.e. at least the high volume vehicle types (≥ 20 per cent of the family total) shall be represented.

 9.4.
 On the basis of the audit referred to in paragraph 9.2., the Approval Authority shall adopt one of the following decisions and actions:

-(a) Decide that the in-service conformity of a vehicle type or a vehicle in-service family is satisfactory and not take any further action;
+(a) Decide that the in-service conformity of a vehicle type, vehicle in-service family or vehicle OBD family is satisfactory and not take any further action;

 (b) Decide that the data provided by the manufacturer is insufficient to reach a decision and request additional information or test data from the manufacturer;

-(c) Decide that based on data from the Approval Authority or Contracting Party surveillance testing programmes, that information provided by the manufacturer is insufficient to reach a decision and request additional information or test data from the manufacturer;
+(c) Decide that based on data from the Approval Authority or Contracting Party surveillance testing programmes, that information provided by the manufacturer is insufficient to reach a decision and request additional information or test data from the manufacturer; or

-(d) Decide that the in-service conformity of a vehicle type, that is part of an in-service family, is unsatisfactory and proceed to have such vehicle type tested in accordance with Appendix 3.
+(d) Decide that the in-service conformity of a vehicle type, that is part of an in-service family, or of an OBD family, is unsatisfactory and proceed to have such vehicle type or OBD family tested in accordance with Appendix 3.

 If, according to the IUPRM audit, the test criteria of paragraph 6.1.2. point (a) or (b) of Appendix 3 are met for the vehicles in a sample lot, the type-approval authority must take the further action described in point (d) of this paragraph.

 9.4.1.
-Where Type I tests are considered necessary to check the conformity of emission control devices with the requirements for their performance while in service, such tests shall be carried out using a test procedure meeting the statistical criteria defined in Appendix 2.
+Where Type I tests are considered necessary to check the conformity of emission control devices with the requirements for their performance while in service, such tests shall be carried out using a test procedure meeting the statistical criteria defined inAppendix 4.

 9.4.2.
 The Approval Authority, in cooperation with the manufacturer, shall select a sample of vehicles with sufficient mileage whose use under normal conditions can be reasonably assured.
 The manufacturer shall be consulted on the choice of the vehicles in the sample and allowed to attend the confirmatory checks of the vehicles.